Aphra Behn: Legacy and re-evaluation

 Since the 1970s Behn's literary works have been re-evaluated by feminist critics and writers.
 Behn was rediscovered as a significant female writer by Maureen Duffy, Angeline Goreau, Ruth Perry, Hilda Lee Smith, Moira Ferguson, Jane Spencer, Dale Spender, Elaine Hobby and Janet Todd.
 This led to the reprinting of her works.
-The Rover was republished in 1967, Oroonoko was republished in 1973, Love Letters between a Nobleman and His Sisters was published again in 1987 and The Lucky Chance was reprinted in 1988.
+The Rover was republished in 1967, Oroonoko was republished in 1973, Love Letters between a Nobleman and His Sister was published again in 1987 and The Lucky Chance was reprinted in 1988.
 Felix Schelling wrote in The Cambridge History of English Literature, that she was "a very gifted woman, compelled to write for bread in an age in which literature... catered habitually to the lowest and most depraved of human inclinations," and that, "Her success depended upon her ability to write like a man."
 Edmund Gosse remarked that she was, "...the George Sand of the Restoration".

 The criticism of Behn's poetry focuses on the themes of gender, sexuality, femininity, pleasure, and love.
 A feminist critique tends to focus on Behn's inclusion of female pleasure and sexuality in her poetry, which was a radical concept at the time she was writing.
 Like her contemporary male libertines, she wrote freely about sex.
 In the infamous poem "The Disappointment" she wrote a comic account of male impotence from a woman's perspective.
 Critics Lisa Zeitz and Peter Thoms contend that the poem "playfully and wittily questions conventional gender roles and the structures of oppression which they support".
 One critic, Alison Conway, views Behn as instrumental to the formation of modern thought around the female gender and sexuality: "Behn wrote about these subjects before the technologies of sexuality we now associate were in place, which is, in part, why she proves so hard to situate in the trajectories most familiar to us".
 Virginia Woolf wrote, in A Room of One's Own:

 All women together, ought to let flowers fall upon the grave of Aphra Behn... for it was she who earned them the right to speak their minds...
-Behn proved that money could be made by writing at the sacrifice, perhaps, of certain agreeable qualities; and so by degrees writing became not merely a sign of folly and a distracted mind but was of practical importance.The current project of the Canterbury Commemoration Society is to raise a statue to Canterbury born Aphra Behn to stand in the city.
+Behn proved that money could be made by writing at the sacrifice, perhaps, of certain agreeable qualities; and so by degrees writing became not merely a sign of folly and a distracted mind but was of practical importance.A statue to Canterbury born Aphra Behn was unveiled on 25 February 2025.
+In partnership with local organisations, Canterbury Christ Church University announced, in September 2023, plans for a year long celebration of Behn's connection to Canterbury which would involve talks, a one-woman show, walks, and exhibitions, some hosted within the Canterbury Festival.